Muskan2000227/Muskan2000227/README.md

 ## 🏆 Achievements

 - 🎯 Successfully implemented **course completion tracking and user login** features in a web platform.
-- 📊 Built a **temperature forecasting regression model** for data-driven insights.
 - 🎖 Participated in **TCS CodeVita** and tackled competitive coding challenges.

 ## 📬 Get in Touch

-- 💼 Connect with me on **LinkedIn**
+- 💼 Connect with me on **LinkedIn**- https://www.linkedin.com/in/muskan--saini/
 - 🚀 Collaborate on AI & ML projects!

 Thanks for stopping by!
 Let's build and innovate together. 🚀✨